Dan La Botz: Early life and career

-La Botz was born in Chicago, Illinois but grew up outside San Diego, California.
+La Botz was born in Illinois but grew up outside San Diego, California.
 He attended Southwestern College and the University of California, San Diego.
 When he was in college, he opposed the American involvement in the Vietnam War and supported the United Farm Workers.
 He is a leader of the socialist organization Solidarity, which describes itself as "a democratic, revolutionary socialist, feminist, anti-racist organization" and which comes out of the Trotskyist tradition.
 In the 1970s, La Botz worked various jobs in Chicago before working as a truck driver.
 Within the International Brotherhood of Teamsters (IBT), he was a co-founder of the Teamsters for a Democratic Union (TDU), a reform caucus partially maintained by members of Solidarity.
 TDU began in 1975 when a small group of freight Teamsters, some from the International Socialists (IS) group in Berkeley, CA met in Chicago, Illinois and founded Teamsters for a Decent Contract (TDC).
 The IS later merged with other organizations from Trotskyist traditions to form Solidarity.

 La Botz subsequently worked as a community and union organizer and later a journalist.
 La Botz worked in the 1980s as a journalist in Chicago and Mexico City and as an author on topics of workers' struggles and unions in the United States and Mexico.
 He earned a PhD in American history at the University of Cincinnati in 1998.
 He later became assistant professor of history and Latin American studies at the Miami University, the University of Cincinnati and the Northern Kentucky University.
 La Botz is an editor of Mexican Labor News and Analysis (MLNA).
 In May 2010, La Botz was working as a Spanish teacher at Waldorf elementary school in Cincinnati.